algorithmiaio/dev-center/_pages/model-deployment/pytorch.md

 * [Publish your Algorithm](#publish-your-algorithm)

 ## Prerequisites
-Before you get started hosting your Pytorch model on Algorithmia there are a few things you'll want to do first:
+Before you get started deploying your Pytorch model on Algorithmia there are a few things you'll want to do first:

 ### Save your Pre-Trained Model